My previous postings are Responder chain, and UIControl.

 From the above figure, viewA, viewB, viewC is in relation of sibling.
 Between those three views, viewC depth is the most.

-2. MainView also call hitTest(_:with:) method and repeats the previous process.
-Of course it is true as well, return true and check viewC(highest depth) first between subclasses.
+method and repeats the previous process.
+Of course it is true as well, return true and check viewC(highest depth) first between subclasses. -

-3. However, touched position is not in viewC.
-Therefore, point(inside:with:) method return false, and then hitTest(_:with:) method return nil.
-As a result, omit the subclasses of viewC and check viewB which is the next highst depth view.
+method return nil.
+As a result, omit the subclasses of viewC and check viewB which is the next highst depth view. -

-4. Beceause viewB pass the check from hitTest(_:with:) and point(inside:with:), check would be procceeded.
-Highest depth of sibling between viewB subViews is viewB.2. viewB.2 should be checked first.
+, check would be procceeded.
+Highest depth of sibling between viewB subViews is viewB.2. viewB.2 should be checked first. -

 After finishing above process, View which is detected by hit testing is given opportunity to handle events as first responder.